With over two thousand years of history, it’s no wonder that Barcelona has more than its fair share of myths, legends and superstitions.

-The bridge is much newer than the adjoining buildings and was built in 1929 by Rubió I Bellver who planned to beautify the area surrounding Barcelona Cathedral by tearing down all non-Gothic buildings.
+The bridge is much newer than the adjoining buildings and was built in 1929 by Rubió I Bellver, who planned to beautify the area surrounding Barcelona Cathedral by tearing down all non-Gothic buildings.

-Despite the fact that it is less than a century old, the elaborate Gothic style bridge is associated with several legends and superstitions, all of which are connected to the gruesome skull and dagger motif on its underside.
+Even though it is less than a century old, the elaborate Gothic style bridge is associated with several legends and superstitions, all of which are connected to the gruesome skull and dagger motif on its underside.

 Some say that the skull was the architect’s way of expressing his displeasure after his plan was rejected.
-Others have even suggested that, rather than being a stone carving, it is in fact a real human skull!
+Others have even suggested that, rather than being a stone carving, it is, in fact, a real human skull!

 The Ghost of the Canaletas Fountain

 The Canaletas Fountain is best known as the place where Barça fans celebrate the team’s victories.
-There’s been a fountain here since the sixteenth century and the current one was inaugurated in 1860.
+There’s been a fountain here since the sixteenth century, and the current one was inaugurated in 1860.

-The other, more sinister legend says that during the nineteenth century a ghost dressed in a black cape used to walk up and down this stretch of the Ramblas.
+The other, more sinister legend says that during the nineteenth century, a ghost dressed in a black cape used to walk up and down this stretch of the Ramblas.

 One day the ghost stopped at the fountain to speak to a group of young women who were collecting water.
-The women were so frightened by the ghost that they refused to leave their homes for several days.
+The women were so frightened by the spirit that they refused to leave their homes for several days.

-Eventually, a group of neighbours banded together to guard the fountain but the ghost never returned and hasn’t been seen since.
+Eventually, a group of neighbours banded together to guard the fountain, but the ghost never returned and hasn’t been seen since.